amanjot-git/analytics-projects-with-SQL/README.md

    ```
    Steps:
    - Collecting pertinent data and ensuring its accuracy
-   - Working on finding the furthest point user reached in payment process
+   - Finding the furthest point user reached in payment process
-   - If error occurs, differentiate between user error and vendor error
+   - If an error occurs, differentiate between user error and vendor error
    ```

    The project aims to provide insights into user behavior at each stage of the payment funnel.